Hokid/vue-loaders/README.md

 </script>
 ```

-Second is to use separet loader component.
+The second is to use separet loader component.

 ```html
 <vue-loaders-ball-beat></vue-loaders-ball-beat>